numlinalg/RLinearAlgebra.jl/docs/src/tutorials/introduction.md

 # Introduction

-The purpose of these tutorials is to use examples help new users quickly get hands experience using `RLinearAlgebra.jl`.
+The purpose of these tutorials is to use examples to help new users quickly get hands-on experience using `RLinearAlgebra.jl`.

 ## How tutorials are structured